courtschmort/marios/README.md

 ## Setup/Installation Requirements

+Please note that this application requires **Ruby 2.6.5** and **Rails 5.2.4.1**, as well as **Postgres 12.1**.

-This application may be viewed or edited by following the instructions below to clone or download the repository to your computer.
+This application is deployed to Heroku and may be viewed by clicking the link below or edited by following the instructions below to clone or download the repository to your computer.

+**Click [here](https://herokuapp.com) to open the Heroku app.**

 #### Cloning